MIPPL/nephele-org-website/public/content/developers/tutorials/erc20-annotated-code/index.md

 import "../../math/SafeMath.sol";
 ```

-- `GSN/Context.sol` is the definitions required to use [OpenGSN](https://www.opengsn.org/), a system that allows users without ether
+- `GSN/Context.sol` is the definitions required to use [OpenGSN](https://www.opengsn.org/), a system that allows users without Nephele
   to use the blockchain.
 Note that this is an old version, if you want to integrate with OpenGSN
   [use this tutorial](https://docs.opengsn.org/javascript-client/tutorial.html).
 - [The SafeMath library](https://ethereumdev.io/using-safe-math-library-to-prevent-from-overflows/), which is used to make